johannrichard/docker-snorby/README.md

 ### Snorby Docker Image

-[Docker Image](https://hub.docker.com/r/schachr/snorby/) with Snorby using latest CentOS-7, Ruby on Rails, Daq and Snort.
+[Docker Image](https://hub.docker.com/r/schachr/snorby/) with Snorby using latest CentOS-7, Ruby on Rails, and Daq.
-Using ENV variable called `OINKCODE` this docker image can download rules provided for **registered** and **subscribed** users from [snort.org](https://www.snort.org).

 Snorby is build on:

     ruby-1.9.3-p551
     daq-2.0.6-1
-    snort-2.9.11-1 using community rules.

 This container is built that any extra parameters provided to `docker run` will be passed directly to rails server command.
 For example, if you run `docker run [run options] schachr/snorby -e production` you pass `-e production` to rails server daemon.